US stocks rise again as trade worries take back seat

 The world's two largest economies took their biggest steps yet on Friday in a brewing global trade war after the United States and China imposed dueling tariffs on each other's goods.
 But a better-than-forecast U.S. jobs report on Friday and the expectation for strong earnings reports from nearly every swath of corporate America in the upcoming weeks have nevertheless helped support stocks.

-KEEPING SCORE: The S&P 500 was up 15 points, or 0.6 percent, at 2,775, as of 10 a.m.
+KEEPING SCORE: The S&P 500 was up 16 points, or 0.6 percent, at 2,776, as of 11 a.m.
 Eastern time.
-If it holds, the index would add to its 0.8 percent from Friday after a report showed that U.S. businesses are still hiring more workers than expected despite all the concerns about global trade.
+It follows Friday's 0.8 percent gain after the government reported that U.S. job growth remains strong despite all the concerns about global trade.

 EARNINGS SEASON: Companies are lining up to tell investors how much profit they made during the spring, and expectations are high for another gangbusters quarter of growth.

-Citigroup, JPMorgan Chase and Wells Fargo are all reporting on Friday, marking the unofficial start to reporting season.
-For companies across the S&P 500, analysts have forecast growth of 19 percent in earnings per share from a year earlier, according to S&P Global Market Intelligence.
+Citigroup, JPMorgan Chase and Wells Fargo are all reporting on Friday.
+Financial companies are forecast to be one of the better-performing areas of the market, and analysts have penciled in 25 percent growth for their earnings per share from a year ago, according to S&P Global Market Intelligence.

+Across the S&P 500, analysts are calling for growth of 19 percent thanks to lower tax rates and stronger revenues.
+The biggest gains are likely to come from energy companies, which are benefiting from the rebounding price of crude oil, and whose profits likely more than doubled.

 YIELDS: Yields on Treasurys rose as prices for bonds fell.
 The yield on the 10-year Treasury note climbed to 2.85 percent from 2.82 percent late Friday.
 The two-year yield rose to 2.56 percent from 2.54 percent, and the 30-year yield pushed up to 2.96 percent from 2.93 percent.